Leisure World, Arizona: Law enforcement

 Leisure World employees a private security department for the protection of its residents, with the Maricopa County Sheriff's Department providing police services to its inhabitants.

 Fire and medical

 Fire and medical services for community residents are provided by contract from the Rural Metro fire department.

 Parks and Recreation Department

 The Recreation Center consists of a fitness center, and offers free admission to community residents and guests.
-Additionally, the community maintains an arts and craft building, eight pickleball courts, a 75-seat auditorium, a computer lab, community library, aquatic center, woodworking shop, 10 tennis courts, billiard room, ballroom, shuffleboard courts, a sports court, community meeting rooms, and two community golf courses.
+Additionally, the community maintains an arts and craft building, sixteen pickleball courts, a 75-seat auditorium, a computer lab, community library, aquatic center, woodworking shop, 10 tennis courts, billiard room, ballroom, shuffleboard courts, a sports court, community meeting rooms, and two community golf courses.
 Additionally, the Recreation Department plans various annual educational opportunities, performing arts shows, community bus trips and over supports over 150 various clubs.